crusher-dev/documentation/blog/2020-10-19-grafana-tutorial.md

 ---
-title: Build a monitoring dashboard with QuestDB and Grafana
+title: Build a monitoring dashboard with Crusher and Grafana
 author: Joan
-author_title: QuestDB Team
+author_title: Crusher Team
 author_url: https://github.com/jaugsburger
 author_image_url: https://avatars.githubusercontent.com/jaugsburger
 tags: [tutorial]
-description: How to use Grafana and QuestDB to build a monitoring dashboard.
+description: How to use Grafana and Crusher to build a monitoring dashboard.
 ---

-In this tutorial you will learn how to use QuestDB as a data source for your Grafana dashboards and create visualizations using aggregate functions and sampling
+In this tutorial you will learn how to use Crusher as a data source for your Grafana dashboards and create visualizations using aggregate functions and sampling